Self-Hosting Identity Activity Center | Teleport

 Teleport Identity Security uses an AWS SQS queue to publish and consume audit logs.
 When deployed in high-availability mode, Teleport Identity Security elects a leader that's responsible for consuming messages from the queue, converting and enhancing them with metadata such as location, and writing them as Parquet files in the long-term S3 bucket.

-AWS Athena powers a query engine in the Identity Activity Center.
-To specify the schema and retrieve data from Parquet files kept in the long-term S3 bucket, AWS Athena makes use of an AWS Glue Table.
+Amazon Athena powers a query engine in the Identity Activity Center.
+To specify the schema and retrieve data from Parquet files kept in the long-term S3 bucket, Amazon Athena makes use of an AWS Glue Table.
 With this configuration, audit logs can be efficiently queried and analyzed, leading to improved insights and simplified data management for identity security.

 Prerequisites